hannamark/4xconvert/pa/readme.txt

          </authentication>
     </application-policy>

-  2)The default dialect in upt.war is set to MYSQL so in order to make in work on PostgreSQL database
-    change the file: csmupt.csm.new.hibernate.cfg.xml (in upt.war)  With the following line:
+ 3) The default dialect in upt.war is set to MYSQL so in order to make in work on PostgreSQL database change the file: csmupt.csm.new.hibernate.cfg.xml (in upt.war)  With the following line:
     <property name="dialect">org.hibernate.dialect.PostgreSQLDialect</property>